Ghost Story (1981 film): Plot

 The next day, John has a nightmare about Alma and dies of a heart attack.
-Sears and Ricky finally explain to Don that, in the spring of 1929, the four friends became smitten with a flirtatious young woman named Eva Galli.
+Sears and Ricky explain to Don that in the spring of 1929, the four friends became smitten with a flirtatious young woman named Eva Galli.
 Edward first took her to bed but he was sexually impotent.
-Outside her house, the other three friends serenaded Eva in hopes of catching a glimpse of her when Edward came to the window instead, giving the impression that he'd slept with her.
+Outside her house, the other three friends serenaded Eva in hopes of catching a glimpse of her.
+Edward came to the window instead, giving the impression he'd slept with her.
 After the four went out and became drunk, they returned to the house and all but Sears danced with Eva.
 When it was proposed that they leave, Sears suggestively insisted on getting his dance.
 Eva began to tell them the truth about her dalliance with Edward when he leapt to silence her, causing her to smash her head on a stone mantelpiece.
 Assuming Eva to be dead, they loaded her body into her car and pushed it into a nearby pond.
 As the car descended, Eva stirred inside, screaming and hammering at the back window as the car sank.

-Back in the present, Ricky and Don believe that Alma and Eva are the same woman and that her ghost has returned to seek revenge.
-Don suggests they go to Eva's old house to confront her ghost once and for all.
-There, Don falls through the rotting stairs and breaks his leg.
-Sears leaves in his car to seek help, leaving Don and Ricky behind.
-While driving through the snowstorm, Sears comes upon Eva's apparition.
-He survives being swerved off the road but is attacked and killed by Fenny Bate, one of Eva's accomplices.
-Ricky realizes that something has happened to Sears and leaves to get help.
+In the present, Ricky and Don conclude Alma and Eva are the same woman and her ghost has returned for revenge.
+They go to confront Eva's ghost in her old house where Don falls through the rotting stairs and breaks his leg.
+Sears leaves Don and Ricky behind when he drives into a snowstorm to seek help.
+When he sees Eva's apparition, he swerves off the road and is attacked and killed by Fenny Bate, one of Eva's accomplices.

+Ricky realizes something has happened to Sears and leaves to get help.
 He is picked up by Gregory Bate, who tells him of Eva's plans for them both, but Ricky stabs him and escapes.
-Ricky tells the authorities to pull Eva's car up from the lake to reveal her body inside.
-This is intercut with Don, who confronts the rotting specter of Alma/Eva.
-Ricky and the authorities drag out the car and wrench open the rusted, corroded door.
+Ricky tells the authorities to pull Eva's car up from the lake to reveal her body inside as Don confronts the rotting specter of Alma/Eva.
+Ricky and the authorities drag out the car and wrench open the rusted door.
 The rotting corpse of Eva falls harmlessly to the ground.
-Now that the truth about Eva is known, Don is spared from her vengeance and the town is restored to peace.
+With the truth about Eva now known, Don is spared from her vengeance and the town is restored to peace.